arghads9177/AasthaSathi/README.md

 ![AasthaSathi Banner](http://myaastha.in/wp-content/uploads/2021/06/slider1.jpg)

-> **AasthaSathi** is an AI-powered assistant developed for **Aastha Co-operative Credit Society**, designed to help employees and agents instantly access scheme information, policy guidelines, and live member account data — all through natural language queries.
+> **AasthaSathi** is an AI-powered multilingual(English/Bengali/Hindi) assistant developed for **Aastha Co-operative Credit Society**, designed to help employees and agents instantly access scheme information, policy guidelines, and live member account data — all through natural language queries.

-AasthaSathi combines **Retrieval-Augmented Generation (RAG)** and **Model Context Protocol (MCP)** to bridge the gap between static documentation and dynamic operational data.
+AasthaSathi combines **Retrieval-Augmented Generation (RAG)** and **Tools(REST API calls)** to bridge the gap between static documentation and dynamic operational data.
 It represents the next generation of **Agentic AI systems for financial cooperatives**, where trust and intelligence go hand in hand.

 ---